jsusnik/flight_predictions/README.md

 ## Summary

-This repository contains all of the notebooks used by [Elena Burbyga](https://github.com/ElenaBurbyga) [John Susnik](https://github.com/jsusnik) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Data Science Mid-term project regarding flight predictions.
+This repository contains all of the notebooks used by [Elena Burbyga](https://github.com/ElenaBurbyga) and [John Susnik](https://github.com/jsusnik) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Data Science Mid-term project regarding flight predictions.

 ## Table of Contents
 * [John](/john)